-- Training and Practice: Why-Why analysis is a crucial activity after the equipment is restored to normalcy.
+Why-Why analysis is a crucial activity after the equipment is restored to normalcy.
 It can be taught to all the key stakeholders in the process, including lean production and maintenance teams.
 It’s the straightforward concept, and people can start using it with minimal training.
 Practice is the key to achieve best results in the Why Why analysis process.
 Each person can arrive at a different root cause analysis based on his personal experience.
-Champions can mentor the users and enhance they are come to the proper object to arrive at the appropriate root cause analysis.
+Champions can mentor the users and enhance they’re to come to the proper object to arrive at the appropriate root cause analysis.
 Like any other process, training and regular practice are the key factors in the quick adoption by the floor personnel.

 - Timeliness: Why Why Analysis for a mandated breakdown has to be completed within 24-48 hours of the breakdown closure.
 This is important because the incident memories fade away with time and capturing them on time improves the effectiveness.

-- Collaboration: Effective why-why analysis requires all the key stakeholders to collaborate.
+Effective why-why analysis requires all the key stakeholders to collaborate.
 The most knowledgeable person about the problem should lead the analysis effort.
-Facilitators, who are aware of the process, can act as catalysts to enable a meticulous analysis, proper determination of root cause and countermeasures.
+Facilitators, who are aware of the process, can act as catalysts to enable a meticulous analysis, and proper determination of root cause and countermeasures.

-- Support for Learning: Suitable mentoring for each user on the production floor to help them understand the basics and absorb the nuances.
+Suitable mentoring for each user on the production floor to help them understand the basics and absorb the nuances.
 Each shop floor user should have a Why Why mentor.
-In the initial days, the Why Why analysis has to be vetted by the champion to fine tune the user skills
+In the initial days, the Why Why analysis has to be vetted by the champion to fine-tune the user skills

-- Gemba: Gemba is a Japanese term meaning the real place.
-Gemba walk to the breakdown area can help understand the problem from a holistic perspective, including operating environment and conditions.
+Gemba is a Japanese term meaning the real place.
+Gemba’s walk to the breakdown area can help understand the problem from a holistic perspective, including the operating environment and conditions.

-- Institutionalizing the learning: Business benefits will accrue exponentially when the collective learning is propagated to all stakeholders.
+Business benefits will accrue exponentially when collective learning is propagated to all stakeholders.

 Why is MaintWiz an ideal solution for you?